delfick/harpoon/README.rst

 make
   Takes in an --image option and will make that image

+make_all
+  Makes all the images in layered order

+make_pushable
+  Makes all the pushable images and their dependencies

 push
   Takes in an --image option, creates your specified image and pushes it

+push_all
+  Pushes all the images in layered order

 list_tasks
   This is the default task, it will print out what tasks are available.